 Parents Need to Know

-Parents need to know this fantasy novel is the first of a planned series of three.
-It does have a great deal of fantasy violence, and the three protagonists are endangered by various monsters and other nasty, evil characters, including a powerful witchy countess.
-There is some gore and graphic depictions, though after a few close battles, good triumphs over evil.
+Parents need to know that The Emerald Atlas is the first in the Books of Beginning fantasy trilogy.
+It has a great deal of fantasy violence, and the three main characters are endangered by various monsters and other nasty, evil characters, including a powerful, witchy countess.
+There's some gore and graphic depictions, though after a few close battles, good triumphs over evil.
 Younger readers may find the book a bit too intense, and be confused by the time-travelling sequences.
 Kids who can handle it will find a lot to like in the three protagonists, loyal siblings who grapple with important questions of loyalty, honesty, hard choices, and, of course, good and evil.

 Swept away to an orphanage at an early age, three siblings -- Kate, Michael, and Emma -- move from one dismal institution to next, each one worse than the one before.
 Kate, the eldest, remembers promising her mother to protect the younger two: misfit Michael, a bookworm fascinated by magic, photography, and dwarfs, and feisty Emma, who lacks patience for anyone.
 When they discover the Emerald Atlas, one of three magical books, they begin to time travel, searching for their parents in a fantastical world that involves wizardry, a wicked countess with magical powers, dwarfs, monsters, and just about anything else you can imagine.
 Together, they begin to learn why they were put in such distasteful and dangerous institutions in the first place -- and have an adventure that forces them to grow up, depend on each other, and make choices that change history.